Old Scholars' Association

 Come along and find out more!

 The Old Scholars' Association Committee encourages all members of the Association to attend the regular meetings.
 It is a great way to find out what is happening, how to get involved and to share ideas for future initiatives.
-The meetings take place at 7pm on the second Tuesday of every month (excluding January and July) and are held in the Parish Centre, located adjacent to the Chapel in the grounds of the School.
+The meetings take place at 7pm on the third Tuesday of every month (excluding January and July) and are held in the Parish Centre, located adjacent to the Chapel in the grounds of the School.

 A great way to stay in the loop is to follow the OSA's Facebook page.